69pmb/AllMusic/README.md

 ### Configuration:

-A property file is used to define directories for the various files of the application.
-It can be found there:
+A property file is used for the application.
-` AllMusic/src/main/resources/config.properties`
+It can be found there: ` AllMusic/src/main/resources/config.properties`
+It defines the following properties:

 * resources: absolute path of the resources folder, where all files will be found

-* output: absolute path of the folder where files will be generated
+* output: absolute path where files will be generated

-* final: name of the file that's hold all the compositions
+* final: file name that's hold all the compositions

-* music: name of the folder of the txt files
+* music: folder name of the *txt* files

-* notepad: absolute path of the nopad++.exe
+* notepad: absolute path of `notepad++.exe`

-* excel: absolute path of the excel.exe
+* excel: absolute path of `excel.exe`

-* xml: name of the folder of the xml files
+* xml: folder name of the *XML* files

+* level: logging level (`DEBUG`, `INFO`, `WARN` or `ERROR`)

+* csv_separator: separator in generated csv files

+* debug_ui: if the ui debug mode is enabled

 ### To run AllMusic:

-- Install Java 8, Maven and Git.
+- Install Java 11, Maven 3 and Git.
 - In your workspace (in command line):
   - Run `git clone https://github.com/69pmb/AllMusic.git` to checkout the sources.
   - Go in the `AllMusic` folder.
-  - Run `mvn install` to download the dependencies.
+  - Run `mvn install -q -Dmaven.test.skip=true` to download the dependencies.
   - Finally `mvn exec:java` to launch AllMusic.
+- Or you can use the *Windows* utility script `AllMusic.bat`